-There is a clear business case for designing inclusive digital products.
+There's a clear business case for designing accessible digital products.
 And with compelling financial, legal, moral, and usability benefits, digital accessibility should be on every brand’s radar.
 This report explores the state of accessibility and how to tackle common challenges.

 To help understand why this is the case, we spoke with brands across a range of industries to:

 - explore how organisations can approach these blockers

 - help more organisations progress towards digital accessibility

 We surveyed more than 100 UK professionals involved in digital product design and development for our 'Digital accessibility: great CX for all' report.
 The online multiple-choice survey ran between January and February 2020.